 A history degree prepares you for a wide range of careers.
 You will be an expert in research and analysis, and become confident in presenting your point of view.
 You could enter a career in law, business, politics or journalism, as well as management, teaching, accountancy or many other options.

 At Durham, you will join one of the best history departments in the UK.
-Durham’s Department of History regularly ranks in the UK’s top 3, and in 2019 ranked 2nd in the Guardian University Guide.
+Durham’s Department of History regularly ranks in the UK’s top 5, and in 2022 ranked in the world top 50 (QS World Rankings).
 An inspiring place to study, the Department is located next to the medieval World Heritage Site of Durham Castle and Cathedral.